benhowell/benhowell.github.com/_drafts/code-incomplete.md

 </p>

 <p>
-To admit you have a lot to learn, to admit mistakes, to admit you design pretty crappy systems sometimes, to admit that your way, the "best practice" way, the evangelists way is just <span markdown="span">_one_</span> way, and may well be the wrong way, is not a weakness.
+To admit you have a lot to learn, to admit mistakes, to admit you design pretty crappy systems sometimes, to admit that your way, the "best practice" way, the evangelists way is just <span markdown="span">_one_</span> way, and sometimes may well be the wrong way, is not a weakness.
 It is not the sign of an amatuer.
-It is indeed a measure of professionalism.
+It is a measure of professionalism.
 Humility is a strength, and it is this strength that will drive your evolution as a programmer to greater things.
-Go ahead, form opinions, debate, design, theorise, hypothesise, test yours, and others ideas with conviction, but always be ready to be wrong and try a different approach.
-And by all means, break the rules and try something against advice, but whatever you do, don't become a zealot.
 </p>

 </div>